 Conclusion and final thoughts

-Through this article we saw that even if domain names with hyphens don’t have a negative impact on SEO, they may have a negative impact of user experience and may hurt your direct and viral traffic.
+Through this article, we saw that even if domain names with hyphens don’t have a negative impact on SEO, they may have a negative impact on user experience and may hurt your direct and viral traffic.

 At the same time, dashes in domains may have advantages in some situations:

 - They are more likely to be available.

 - They provide better readability and understanding to the user